 "Too much traffic?
 I inquired.

-had to drive in Delhi, I would certainly find it to be a challenge!
+He seemed to nod, or maybe didn't understand what I meant.
+But if I had to drive in Delhi, I would certainly find it to be a challenge!
 The entire time we were going down the street, there were beggars or people trying to sell things banging on our window.
 Cars were almost never driving inside the proper lanes, and there was a cacophony of horns honking.
 When I first arrived in New York City as a child I thought that was crazy.
 Delhi drivers make New Yorkers seem tame.
 One of the interesting things is that the most popular vehicle on the road is the auto rickshaw, which really seems more like a go-cart than a vehicle that should actually be driving on highways.
 I saw inside one of the vehicles and noticed that the drivers have images of Hindu Gods on the windshields.
 I've never been a very religious person, but there must be Gods protecting people who are driving in those things.

 Gandhi is arguably (and maybe it wouldn't take much argument) the most revered man in India.
 Three are numerous monuments dedicated to him throughout the city of Delhi, and his picture is all over Indian currency.
 His birthday is also a National Holiday in India, and was found so important by my employer Google, that we had a Doodle on our homepage in honor of his birthday.
 What did Gandhi do to deserve such acclaim?
 In short, he fought for Indian independence with his philosophy of "peaceful non-cooperation," believed adamantly in the unity of all Indians despite divisions of caste and religion, and was completely selfless, giving up most possessions spending most of his life walking around in raggedy clothes with a stick.
 If it weren't for him, India would likely not be independent today, it's economy might not have blossomed in the way that it has, and I might not even be here right now!
 Below you can see a sculpture of Gandhi in his famous Salt March across the country to protest the Salt Tax imposed by the imposed by the British.
 (Sounds a lot like American colonial resistance 200 years earlier.)